Gout

 What is gout?

 Gout is caused by elevated levels of uric acid, a natural waste product that forms when your body breaks down purines found in certain foods and drinks.
-Normally, uric acid dissolves in your blood and is removed by the kidneys.
+Normally, uric acid dissolves in your blood, passes through the kidneys, and is excreted in urine.

 Symptoms of gout

-Gout symptoms can appear suddenly, often at night, and may last from a few days to a couple of weeks.
+Gout attacks often begin suddenly, frequently overnight, and can reach peak intensity within hours.
+They may last from a few days to a couple of weeks.

 Common gout symptoms include: